The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Introduction

-Torque balance estimator can be seen as a type of Lur'e system~\cite{Khalil_2015} formed by a negative feedback interconnection of a linear estimator and a bounded nonlinearity of the power coefficient.
+The torque balance estimator can be seen as a type of Lur'e system~\cite{Khalil_2015} formed by a negative feedback interconnection of a linear estimator and a bounded nonlinearity on the turbine power coefficient.
 In this context, a common restriction for such Lur'e type estimators is the lack of sufficient asymptotic stability conditions on the linear stable estimator such that the feedback interconnection is stable.
 Another challenge stems from the fact that these estimation approaches are usually implemented in discrete time, where time-delays may induce closed-loop instabilities~\cite{Lee_1981}.
-In the work of Ortega \textit{et al.}~\cite{Ortega_2013}, the proof of global convergence of such torque balance estimator was provided.
-However, the derivation of such proof is rather cumbersome and, moreover, the presence of time-delays received little to no attention.
-This cannot be neglected as the wind speed estimator is usually applied in the digital systems, where the lack of available asymptotic stability conditions will limit their applications for real wind turbines.
+In the work of Ortega \textit{et al.}~\cite{Ortega_2013}, the proof of global convergence of such a torque balance estimator was provided.
+However, the derivation of such a proof is rather cumbersome and, moreover, the presence of time-delays did not receive enough attention.
+This cannot be neglected as the wind speed estimator is usually implemented as a digital system, where the lack of available asymptotic stability conditions will limit its application to real wind turbines.

 The main contribution of this letter is fourfold.
 First, we show that the I\&I wind speed estimator is equivalent to a torque balance estimator with a proportional correction term.
-Second, we present an alternative proof, with exactly the same assumptions and conditions, for the I\&I wind speed estimator based on the the well-known circle criterion~\cite{Khalil_2015}.
+Second, we present an alternative proof, with exactly the same assumptions and conditions, for the I\&I wind speed estimator based on the well-known circle criterion~\cite{Khalil_2015}.
 Third, we extend the proof by including time-delays in the proof.
 Fourth, we will show that the performance of the estimator can be improved by adding an integrator to the correction term.
 The proposed estimator is finally verified in several case studies.

-The remainder of this letter is structured as follows: Section \ref{sec:2} describes the fundamental wind turbine dynamics that will be incorporated in the wind speed estimator.
-Section \ref{sec:3} formulates the estimation problem, followed by its solutions in \ref{sec:4}, alternative proof and extensions.
-In Section \ref{sec:5}, case studies are then performed to illustrate the estimator performance and its global convergence properties for different stability conditions in the presence of time-delays.
-Finally, concluding remarks are presented in Section \ref{sec:6}.
+The remainder of this letter is structured as follows: Section~\ref{sec:2} describes the fundamental wind turbine dynamics that will be incorporated in the wind speed estimator.
+Section~\ref{sec:3} formulates the estimation problem, followed by its solutions in~\ref{sec:4}, alternative proof and extensions.
+In Section~\ref{sec:5}, case studies are performed to illustrate the performance of the estimator and its global convergence properties for different stability conditions in the presence of time-delays.
+Finally, concluding remarks are presented in Section~\ref{sec:6}.